SysdevMobile/Kalipso/Samples/README.md

 # Kalipso Sample Projects
 Sample projects for Kalipso Studio from Sysdev

+### CSVTools
+This sample shows how to import and export CSV files with header to and from a table, respectively.

 ### Calendar
 This sample illustrates how to use a looper to show a calendar.

 ### GPSData
-This sample uses device's location sensor to display location data
+This sample uses device's location sensor to display location data.
+It also shows the current location in a map using HTMLViewer component.

 ### GetAllFilesPermission
 This sample shows how to request all files access permission on Android 11 and higher.